 Many homeowners choose vinyl siding installation for their home’s exterior for its paintless, virtually maintenance-free appeal.
 It’s also an economical choice that’s very durable and is available in various thicknesses, colors and grains.
 Here are some of the pros and cons of vinyl siding:

 - Durability – Tough and long-lasting, newer vinyl sidings are less likely to become brittle and crack than older products.
 They also are resistant sun damage and fading.
+Vinyl is widely considered amongst the most durable siding materials available for public purchase.
+The product is relatively resistant to damages like dents and can withstand harsh environmental phenomena such as extreme temperatures and heavy precipitation.

 - Affordability – With lower cost and maintenance-requirements than more expensive materials such as wood, siding also can serve as an added layer of insulation, which helps to lower utility bills.